antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 vs types, and what happens in presence of metaclasses.

-Recently I implemented preliminary support for the descriptor protocol in SPy, and because of that I investigated the CPython source code to get a better grasp on the details.
+Recently I implemented preliminary support for the descriptor protocol in SPy, which led me to investigate the CPython source code to get a better grasp on the details.
 This is a write up on what I found, with links to the actual C source code, to serve as a future reference.